Muhammad ibn Hani al-Andalusi al-Azdi: Early life

-Hāni's father was a native of a village near al-Mahdiyya in Tunisia, who had moved to Elvira (present-day Granada) in Spain or, according to others, to Córdoba.
+Hāni's father was a native of a village near al-Mahdiyya in Tunisia, who had moved to Medina Elvira (now an archeological site near present-day Granada) in Spain or, according to others, to Córdoba.
 Ibn Hāni' was born in one of these two towns.
 He studied in Córdoba and then proceeded to Elvira and Seville.
 In the latter city, his frivolous way of living and too free speech brought upon him the wrath of the people who accused him of agreeing with the Greek philosophers and of heresy, so that he was counseled by the local ruler, a supporter, to leave Seville as he was afraid of being suspected of allying with him.
 At the age of 27, he went to Africa to Jawhar al-Siqilli, a freeman and general of the Fatimid al-Mansūr.
 When he received only 200 dinărs from the latter for a qasida addressed to him, he went to al-Masila (Msila) in Algiers where his compatriots Ja'far b.
 Ali b.
 Falah b.
 Abi Marwăn and Yahya b.
 Ali b.
 Hamdun al-Andalusi were ruling.
 Treated with great respect by them he composed some notable poems in their honor.

 Rise to prominence

 Spending his childhood in a pro-Fatimid atmosphere, Ibn Hani was well versed with the Fatimid traditions and religious traits.
 He was at first a courtier to the Banu Hamdun of al-Masila, the Fatimid client state founded during the reign of Abdullah al Mahdi; then he joined the Fatimid court at al-Mansuriyyah before the Banu Hamdun allied themselves with the Zanata and pro-Umayyad factions.
 While at the Banu Hamdun, his fame spread throughout the empire owing to his incomparable odes until he was summoned by the Caliph Al-Muizz himself to serve him at his court, overwhelming him with tokens of esteem.
 He was a highly revered poet even before he entered the Capital.
 The poets of Ifriqiya lampooned him aiming to demoralize him upon his arrival to which he replied "I shall not reply to any of them unless Ali al Tunusi writes to me, for if he does I shall reply to him and no other."
 Hearing this, Ali replied, "I would never lampoon him even if I was the worst of all men after he has given me a status above all the other poets of this land.".
-At this point of time, he became the chief court poet and panygerist of Al-Muizz.
+At this point of time, he became the chief court poet and panegyrist of Al-Muizz.
 Defending the claims of the Fatimids against those of the sunni Umayyads and Abbasid usurpers, he continued to eulogize the merits of al-Muizz and other Fatimid Imams, making known their noble aims.
 He thus rendered a valuable service to Fatimid propaganda through his poetry, which was widely read from Córdoba to Baghdad.

-Themes

-He has essentially covered three main themes throughout his poetic career namely politics, religion and battle.